Vocabulary

 Chunk (n) — a large piece of something.
 Meat chunks should be stored in the freezer so that they don’t spoil.

 Endeavour (n) — an attempt in something.
-Through a series of endeavour the scientists have come up with the solution of the global warming issue.
+Through a series of endeavour the scientists have come up with the solution to the global warming issue.

 Decade (n) — ten years.
 It took the company two decades to restore the historical building to its original shape.